 Can you Bring a Private Canoe, Kayak, or SUP to Moraine Lake?

 You can not drive to Moraine Lake for parking if you want to take your own watercraft.
-The Parks Canada shuttles can take several types of watercraft, including packrafts, inflatable kayaks, paddleboards, and some small hard-sided kayaks.
+The Parks Canada shuttles can take several types of watercraft, including packrafts, inflatable kayaks, paddleboards, and some small hard-sided kayaks (but not canoes for obvious reasons).

 The Moraine Lake Rockpile Trail